sdil/open-production-web-projects/README.md

 - [Berty](https://github.com/berty/berty) - A secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [Statping](https://github.com/statping/statping) - Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
 Run on any type of environment.
 - [twtxt](https://github.com/jointwt/twtxt) - Self-Hosted, Twitter™-like Decentralised microBlogging platform.
 No ads, no tracking, your content, your data!
-- [Squzy](https://github.com/squzy/squzy) - Squzy - is a high-performance open-source monitoring, incident and alert system written in Golang with Bazel and love.
+- [Squzy](https://github.com/squzy/squzy) - Squzy is a high-performance open-source monitoring, incident and alert system written in Golang with Bazel and love.
 - [Gilfoyle](https://github.com/dreamvo/gilfoyle) - Cloud-native solution to embed media streaming in any application at any scale
+- [Fider](https://github.com/getfider/fider) - Open platform to collect and prioritize product feedback
+- [Sourcegraph](https://github.com/sourcegraph/sourcegraph) - Universal code search (self-hosted)
+- [Docker Distribution](https://github.com/distribution/distribution) - The toolkit to pack, ship, store, and deliver container content
+- [Pirsch](https://github.com/pirsch-analytics/pirsch) - Pirsch is a drop-in, server-side, no-cookie, and privacy-focused analytics solution for Go.
+- [Commento](https://gitlab.com/commento/commento/) - Commento is a platform that you can embed in your website to allow your readers to add comments
+- [LastBackend](https://github.com/lastbackend/lastbackend) - Last.Backend container management platform is the new and modern open-source container management system with service discovery, overlay networks and more
+- [GoCommerce](https://github.com/netlify/gocommerce) - A headless e-commerce for JAMstack sites
+- [Goat Counter](https://github.com/zgoat/goatcounter) - GoatCounter is an open source web analytics platform available as a hosted service (free for non-commercial use) or self-hosted app.
+It aims to offer easy to use and meaningful privacy-friendly web analytics as an alternative to Google Analytics or Matomo.
+- [Clutch](https://github.com/lyft/clutch) - An extensible platform for infrastructure management
+- [Sreengo](https://github.com/screego/server) - screen sharing for developers
+- [Tania](https://github.com/Tanibox/tania-core) - Tania is a free and open source farm management software.
+You can manage your farm areas, farm reservoirs, farm tasks, inventories, and the crop growing progress

 ## PHP